 Robotic palletizers stack valve bags and open mouth bags weighing 20-110 lbs.
-If you want to stack different sized bags with the same bag filling system, end-of-arm tool change out is required.
+If you want to palletize different sized bags with the same bag filling system, end-of-arm tool change out is required.
 This type of robot arm can also stack pails, boxes and drums on shipping pallets.

 There are a series of electronic sensors along the infeed conveyors that send a signal to the robotic arm processing computer.
 These signals inform the robot arm of the location of the incoming filled bags on the conveyor.

 Is it difficult to learn how to use the robot?

 For the operator, there is no learning curve.
 All bag stacking “recipes” will be preprogrammed into a very simple touch screen interface.
 There is nothing else to do once everything has been programmed.

 In a semi-automatic bag palletizing system, the only action an operator will perform would be to remove the filled pallets and replace them with empty pallets.

 How are updates made to the robot system software?

 Updates may be required if the bags change or if the pallet size changes, but usually no updates are required.

 Do you have to make a lot of adjustments over time because things “get out of whack”?

 Yes.
 Some of the sensors on the robotic arm and on the infeed conveyors may have to be replaced on an annual basis.
 In dusty and or dirty locations, this sensor change out may be on a monthly schedule.